The Alhambra Palace – a photo essay

 The Alhambra Palace in Granada has been the most visited monument in Spain over the last 5 years.

-This building was the symbol of the Nazrid Kingdom it dates from the year 1238.
+The symbol of the Nazrid Kingdom, it dates from the year 1238.

 When you arrive you first notice the views of the Alcazaba and the Albaicin district across the other side of the city.